null

 Published by Chocolatier Jason Vishnefske on 5th Nov 2016

 Whenever we hear the word 'chocolate', we instantly start imagining this popular delicacy.
 Actually, we imagine eating the bars and buying the biggest packages of our favorite sweet in the supermarkets.
-But, does anyone wonder where the chocolate word comes from?
+But, does anyone wonder where did the word chocolate come from?
 What exactly do we know about it?
 After all, chocolate is our favorite food for centuries.
 In most cases, we don't know anything about the most popular dainty.
 But here is a short and amusing story about our beloved sweet, the one that's our best friend in both, happy and sad moments, and the one that witnesses our tears and our exclamations of rejoicing.

 A Long History – Our Ancestors Really Knew How To Enjoy